warmans/cv/CV.md

 ### Transferable

+* **Programming** - Knowlegable in design patterns and API design.
+Believer in software craftsmanship.
 * **Linux** - Competent configuring linux servers (CentOS primarily, some Debian).
-* **Testing** - Competent in automated testing of PHP, Javascript and Python applications (unit/integration level).
+* **Testing** - Experienced in automated testing and continuous integration/delivery.
 BDD trained.
-Experienced in Continuous Integration/Delivery.
+TDD trained.
 * **DevOps** - Experience in automated provisioning and deployment for production and development (Chef, Ansible, Vagrant, AWS).
 * **Version control** - Lots of Git.
 Some SVN.
 * **Graphic Design** - Vestigial skills from working as a web designer.